 To demonstrate just how a wet room can be achieved in a small space, here’s one we created earlier.

 We’ve chosen a clean, contemporary appearance which uses space-efficiently.
 As you can see, our wet room features both tiles and shower wall panels, which are key to the overall look.
 Large format tiles are quicker to install, however, depending on the type of shower tray former you use, smaller tiles may be easier, due to the angle of the slope towards your waste.
 We’ve opted for wood effect tiles but you could dramatically alter the appearance with white gloss or stone effect designs.
 Always make sure your tiles are suitable for wet room use before buying.

-To achieve the wet room showering space at far end of our bathroom, we’ve used the Mode single fall wet room shower tray former and installation kit with end waste, although you could have your waste in the middle of the tray, depending on the position of your waste outlet pipe.
+To achieve the wet room showering space at far end of our bathroom, we’ve used a single fall wet room shower tray former and installation kit with end waste, although you could have your waste in the middle of the tray, depending on the position of your waste outlet pipe.
 This has then been tiled over and waterproofing wall and floor kits used around the lower sections of wall and surrounding floor.

 Whilst we’ve included a wall hung heated towel rail to store towels, one thing that many people don’t realise is that underfloor heating can be added to your wet room, meaning no need for a bulky radiator.
 Not only will underfloor heating keep your toes warm (great on cold mornings), it’ll also help to dry out your floor more quickly.

 Finally, whilst we haven’t been able to include any storage units, we have added a wire basket in the corner of the room, to keep all those bottles of shampoo, conditioner and shower crème close at hand.